Every dude ranch has a story behind it, and each is unique.

 Each year, the ranch comes alive in May with the arrival of our staff from all over the country, and sometimes from around the globe.
 CTR would not be the special vacation spot it is without the liveliness, and vitality, of the staff.

 We’ve enjoyed thousands of new friends through the years.

 Five decades of our staff and guests who came to work and play.
 Every wall holds millions of warm memories left by those who had fun within them.
 No matter how advanced the world may become technologically, the magic of this dude ranch remains quite the same.

 Guests find it hard to leave, and many return over and over again.
 Past staff members return as guests, introducing their new families to the wonders of dude ranch vacations.

 For Jeanne Ross, our General Manager, the CTR experience has never ended.
 She came to work as a staff member in 1966, and has yet to find a reason to leave.
-Over the years, she has filled lots of support roles including housekeeping, kids’ counselor and running the office.
+Over the years, she has filled lots of support roles including housekeeping, kids’ counselor, cooking/baking and running the office.

 Mike North is also a longtime figure here at Colorado Trails.
-Since 2002, he’s overseen all physical aspects of the ranch, along with the care and well-being of our horses.
-Mike applies his many skills and talents very well as our head of maintenance and barn manager.
+Since 2002, he’s overseen all physical aspects of the ranch.
+Mike applies his many skills and talents very well as our head of maintenance.

-There's one very special week we are very proud to be a part of.
+There's one very special week we are extremely proud to be a part of.